 You will require identification to verify age, such as a passport for the purchase.

-Already a common feature in many transport networks around the world, several Japanese cities like Fukuoka have been experimenting with this method in recent years.
+Already a common feature in many transport networks around the world, several Japanese cities like Fukuoka began experimenting with this method in recent years.